asifsadek/8hantanu.github.io/_posts/2018-08-11-gsoc-log06-packing-up.md

 Deciding which packaging style to choose was a difficult task.
 Though there were a number of options available for packaging python apps I couldn't find one which makes it simple for packaging it for windows.
 I managed to convert the source into a single executable file using **pyinstaller** but the performance was compromised.

 Finally I went with **PyPI**.
 A simple _setup.py_ was created which contained information about the dependencies to be installed.
-Installing **visma** is quiet simple now.
+Installing **visma** is quite simple now.
 To install just type:

 ```bash
 $ pip3 install VISualMAth